mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-azure/index.md

 ## Cluster administration directory

-As mentioned in the [Preparing the Cluster Configurations][preparing_cluster_configs] section, the directory where you ran `konvoy up` is the directory you use to run additional `konvoy` CLI commands.
+As mentioned in the [Prepare the Cluster Configurations][prepare_cluster_configs] section, the directory where you ran `konvoy up` is the directory you use to run additional `konvoy` CLI commands.
 The `konvoy` CLI administers the cluster (upgrade, deprovision, scale, change configs, install Addons, etc.).
 This directory is important because it now has the following generated files:

 * `cluster.yaml` - defines the Konvoy configuration for the cluster, where you customize [your cluster configuration][cluster_configuration].
 * `admin.conf` - the [kubeconfig file][kubeconfig], that has credentials to [connect to the `kube-apiserver` of your cluster through `kubectl`][kubectl].